 - Salaries and Wages prior to any salary sacrifice, including Bonus / PRP payments;

 - Employer National Insurance contributions;

 - Overtime, Standby and Other Allowances, including car allowances;

 - Pension payments;

-- Share based schemes;
+- · Share based schemes;

 - Sick pay, sickness benefits;

 - Ongoing employer pension costs; and

 - Pension incremental deficit funding.

-&lt;sup>12 Note: this figure is given in error as 15m in the Valuation Office definition of 19 March 2013
+12 Note: this figure is given in error as 15m in the Valuation Office definition of 19 March 2013

 Network extensions Extensions of the gas distribution network to premises not currently connected to the gas pipeline network.
 Also referred to as infill.
 Network Innovation Costs associated with Innovation that are recoverable under the Network Innovation Allowance, Network Innovation Competition, and the Innovation Rollout Mechanism.
-Network Innovation Allowance (NIA) Has the meaning given to that term in Special Condition 1H.
-Network Innovation Competition (NIC) Has the meaning given to that term in Special Condition 1I.
+Network Innovation Allowance (NIA) Has the meaning given to that term in Special Condition $\frac{1+5.2}{.}$.
+Network Innovation Competition (NIC) Has the meaning given to that term in Special Condition $\frac{117.7}{}$.
 Network (LAN & WAN) The costs involved in implementing and supporting the computer networks, Local Area Network (LAN) and Wide Area Network (WAN).
 Network rates Prescribed rates levied on distribution network assets as determined and set by the Valuation Office Agency (VOA) in England and Wales Electricity Supply Industry (Rateable Values) (England) Order 2005 and Scottish Assessors Association (SAA) in Scotland.
 Network regulation Any reasonable costs associated with network regulation, i.e., any costs that the network company would not reasonably have incurred were it operating in a non-regulated environment.
 New connections The costs incurred to connect new supply points to the gas distribution network.
 New housing Costs associated with connecting new build properties to the gas distribution network.
-New infrastructure costs In respect only of IT $\&$ Telecoms activity, see definition under IT $\&$ Telecoms activity.
+New infrastructure costs In respect only of IT & Telecoms activity, see definition under IT & Telecoms activity.
 New Roads and Street Works Act (NRSWA) The New Roads and Street Works Act 1991 (NRSWA) provides a legislative framework for street works activities by undertakers (including public utilities).

 NIA pass through Is the pass-through factor and has the value of 0.9.
 Licensees can Amount only pass 90% of the value of NIA expenditure through to their customers.
 NIC funding Funding received from customers via the NTS Operator for Eligible NIC projects.
 The NIC funding amount will be directed by the Authority in accordance with the NIC governance document.
 NICE The amount directed by the Authority to be recovered by National Grid Gas on behalf of all gas distribution and transmission licensees.
 No escape/no trace See reports.
 Non Controllable Those operating activity costs that are deemed as part of the Activity Costs price control allowances as not being within the direct control of the licence holder.
 Non-domestic Premises at which a supply is taken at a rate which is reasonably expected to exceed 73,200 kilowatt hours per year.
 For the (in relation to replacement activities) purposes of field data collection for replacement activities, premises installed with a U16, or larger meter are assumed to exceed supply and consumption of 73,200 kWh should fall within this category.
-Non-domestic Non-domestic customer: any customer other than a domestic (in relation to the customer connections activity Non domestic premises: any premises other than domestic premises network capacity, for example safety or asset integrity driven work.
+Non-domestic Non-domestic customer: any customer other than a domestic (in relation to the customer connections activity Non domestic premises: any premises other than domestic and reporting premises guaranteed standards of performance) Non-load related Activities on assets that are not driven by the need for additional network capacity, for example safety or asset integrity driven work.